Lifespan: Bunmei 18 (1486) to 12/24 of Tenbun 11 (1543)

 There is a theory that Tamekage and Nakajō Fujisuke endeavored to have Tokimunemaru (the son of Date Tanemune later known as Date Sanemoto) become the adopted son of Uesugi Sadazane.
 However, in addition to a lot of resistance to the plan within Echigo,

-Tamekage could not bring the kokujin landowners who comprised the Agakita group of northern Echigo under control.
+Tamekage could not bring the kokujin, or provincial landowners, in the Agakita Group of northern Echigo under control.
 While he could not exercise the public authority to rule over this group, the issue was taken over to be addressed by his sons, Harukage and Kagetora (later known as Uesugi Kenshin).